sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Services_Guide/Appcelerator_Analytics/Building_Queries.md

 ![query_builder_03_latest](/Images/appc/download/attachments/51250946/query_builder_03_latest.png)

 Notifications can be configured on saved queries.
-Notifications can be sent through email or the query results can be configured to be sent to a web URL for display on a web page.
+Notifications can be sent through email, or the query results can be configured to be sent to a web URL for display on a web page.

 ![query_builder_05](/Images/appc/download/attachments/51250946/query_builder_05.png)